mollyim/mollysocket/kubernetes/README.md

 Proper manifest files for a deployment using Kubernetes.
 Obviously feel free to adjust to your needs.
-In this example, Traefik is used but feel free to use whatever ingress method (Nginx, HA Proxy, etc.) you would like, or create the Kubernetes secret via the CLI.
+In this example, Traefik is used but feel free to use whatever ingress method (Nginx, HA Proxy, etc.) you would like.
+Also, you can create the Kubernetes secret via the CLI.

 1. After deployed, enter the Kubernetes pod via a command such as "kubectl exec -it mollysocket-5c767fb96d-8gfzz -n default -- /bin/sh"